jindongwang/transferlearning/code/DeepDG/readme.md

-# DG: Domain Generalization Toolkit
+# DeepDG: Deep Domain Generalization Toolkit

 An easy-to-learn, easy-to-extend, and for-fair-comparison toolkit based on PyTorch for domain generalization (DG).